 Target audience: Ideal for both children and adults.
 Bring the whole family – aged 6yrs -106yrs are all welcome, we are an energetic, enthusiastic and inter-generational club.

-- Kids’ talk – Two of your younger members Kiska and Zelia Carter (aged 8 and 11) will be giving the 5 minutes kids’ talk: “School holiday report on going bush: Albany v Margaret River v Perth”.
+- Kids’ talk – One of our younger members Kiska Carter (aged 11) will be giving the 5 minutes kids’ talk: “My holiday report from Ningaloo”.

-- Apps for Nats: Kendra Campbell, will be presenting the following App: “Xmas Beetle ID Guide” https://play.google.com/store/apps/details?id=air.XmasBeetleIDGuide&hl=en
+- Apps for Nats: Kendra Campbell, will be presenting the following App on Wattle ID: http://identic.com.au/blog/

 - “Nature road show”.
 Members and visitors are encouraged to bring items to place on the display table or to send photographs to Rachel in advance, e.g. a sample flower, a sample of geology, an insect, and so on – anything of natural history interest that has legally been obtained.
 One of our experts will identify them or briefly talk about them, or the person bringing them can talk about where they saw it, etc. If you wish to show a photograph please email it, no later than the day before, to Rachel, our MC, and she will include it on her PowerPoint slides: DRB@wanaturalists.org.au